nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Examples**:
 * `deleteevent 2`

-### Show all events : `showevents`
+### List all events : `listevents`

-Shows all events stored in Amigos.
+Lists all events stored in Amigos.
 Switches GUI to the events tab.

 **Format**: `showevents`